mercadopago/sdk-nodejs/README.md

 ## 💡 Requirements

-The SDK Supports Node.js from version v0 to the latest (v7).
+The SDK Supports Node.js v10 or higher.

 ## 📲 Installation